bas-org/bas-org.github.io/_posts/2015-11-12-beginning-with-binoculars.markdown

 skies in that direction don't look orange.
 This, of course, depends upon your location in the city.

-If you want more objects to look at, then References [11] and [12] should help.
+If you want more objects to look at, then Ed Zarenski's list of [100 Binocular Deep-Sky Objects][11] and the Binocular Sky's [Object Search][12] should help.

-If you would like a taste of *what* you can see through binoculars, Rony de Laet's Binocular Sketches (Reference [13]) are illuminating, to say the least.
+If you would like a taste of *what* you can see through binoculars, Rony de Laet's [Binocular Sketches][13] are illuminating, to say the least.
 Please do note that these observations were mostly done under dark skies, and with mounted binoculars.
 That said, the sketches give you an idea of what can be achieved with binoculars.

 ### Binocular Specifications
 Binoculars are primarily specified in terms of their **Magnification** and